 - Avoid alcohol.
 Safe boating and alcohol do not mix!
 Things can change quickly on the water.
 You need to stay alert and aware.

 Before you enter the water, get familiar with New Zealand’s water safety code

 - Watch out for yourself and others.
-Always pay close attention to children your are supervising in or near water.
+Always pay close attention to children you are supervising in or near water.
 Swim with others and in areas where lifeguards are present.

 - Be aware of the dangers.
 Enter shallow and unknown water feet first and obey all safety signs and warning flags.
 Do not enter the water after drinking alcohol.

 - Know your limits.
 Challenge yourself within your physical limits and experience.
 Learn safe ways of rescuing others without putting yourself in danger.